squareinc/jivesearch/README.md

-Jive Search (name subject to change) is a completely open source search engine that respects your privacy.
+Jive Search (name subject to change) is the open source search engine that does not track you.
+Pages are ranked based on their upvotes.

 ## Table of Contents
 - [Quick start](#quick-start)